-2. Affective (feelings, emotions, and behavior) – the affective domain is concerned with values, or more precisely perhaps with the perception of value issues, and range from mere awareness to being able to distinguish implicit values through analysis.
+2. Affective (feelings, emotions, and behavior) – the affective domain is concerned with values, or more precisely perhaps with the perception of value issues, and ranges from mere awareness to distinguish implicit values through analysis.

-3. Psychomotor (manual and physical skills) – Bloom never completed work on this domain, and there have been several attempts to achieve it.
+3. Psychomotor (manual and physical skills) – Bloom never completed work on this domain.
+There have been several attempts to achieve it.
 It draws attention to the fundamental role of imitation in skill acquisition.

-Ultimately, with Blooms Taxonomy, the learner should benefit from the development of knowledge and intellect; attitude and beliefs; and the ability to put physical and bodily skills into effect.
-The goal of the Taxonomy is to motivate educators to focus on all three domains, creating a more holistic form of education.
+Ultimately, with Bloom’s Taxonomy, the learner should benefit from the development of knowledge and intellect, attitude and beliefs, and the ability to put physical and bodily skills into effect.
+The Taxonomy goal is to motivate educators to focus on all three domains, creating a more holistic form of education.

 Learn other job interview questions you could be asked in a teacher job interview and potential responses.